AdobeDocs/analytics.en/help/analyze/report-builder/schedule-reportbuilder.md

     ![Click Send on schedule.](./assets/send-on-schedule.png){width="55%"}

-    You'll see a confirmation toast at the bottom of the Report Builder hub and the scheduled workbook is listed under the Workbooks tab.
+    You see a confirmation toast at the bottom of the Report Builder hub and the scheduled workbook is listed under the Workbooks tab.

     ![Confirmation toast](./assets/confirmation-toast.png){width="55%"}